Professor Alistair Fraser

 - Professor (Sociology)

-He teaches and researches issues of youth violence, street culture, and urban crime, with a particular interest in the global gang phenomenon, and is particularly interested in ethnographic, creative and interdisciplinary ways of working.
+He teaches and researches issues of youth violence, street culture, and urban crime, with a particular interest in the global gang phenomenon, and works with ethnographic, creative and interdisciplinary ways of working.
 His work seeks to make theoretically ambitious, empirically grounded, policy relevant contributions to academic and public debate.
 He is currently leading a new study, funded by the Economic and Social Research Council (UK), investigating the meaning and utility of 'public health' approaches to violence reduction in Scotland and England.

 Alistair is a regular contributor to public debate on issues of crime and justice and has written for the Wall Street Journal, Herald, Scotsman and Conversation as well as making contributions to BBC Scotland, BBC’s ‘Timeline’, STV's 'Scotland Tonight', and BBC Radio Four's 'Thinking Allowed.'
 In 2017-18, Alistair was selected as a BBC/AHRC ‘New Generation Thinker’ and collaborated with BBC Radio 3 on a series of broadcasts on themes of gangs, street culture, gentrification, and boredom.
 In addition Alistair works to engage with different audiences, most recently in a collaboration with the People's Palace Museum, Glasgow, to create a 'digital alternative' guide to the displays for secondary school students.

 Alistair also has a longstanding interest in global and comparative criminology.
 Prior to joining Glasgow spent four years as Assistant Professor in Criminology in the Department of Sociology, University of Hong Kong,where he was awarded the Faculty of Social Sciences 'Outstanding Teaching Award' for 2013-14.
 He continues to work and collaborate with colleagues at the University of Hong Kong, mostly recently co-editing a special issue of the Crime Media Culture on the theme of Asian criminology.
 In 2018 he was awarded an 'Outstanding Paper' award by the Hong Kong Studies Association for a paper from the same issue.

 Youth crime and justice